denten-books/plain-text/2-device.md

 fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
-The unintended consequences of automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and philosophers.
+The unintended consequences of automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry contemporary scientists, legislators, and philosophers.
 What looks like a book today indeed takes on the functions of a gun and a trigger.
-Electronic books read on mobile phones, tablets, and personal computers comprise a part of the same digital infrastructure that powers drones and aircraft carriers.
+Electronic books read on mobile phones, tablets, and personal computers comprise a part of the same digital framework that powers drones and aircraft carriers.
 Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [@soyata_combat:_2012;
 @logicworks_government_2015].
 A cellular phone, once a device used solely for voice telecommunication, is now used ubiquitously both to read books and to detonate explosives at a distance.